anders-kiaer/webviz/backend/README.md

 # Cache data in memory

-Sometimes large data sets needs to be loaded from external source.
+Sometimes large data sets must to be loaded from external sources.
 If the user interacts with this data through a series of requests to the backend, it is inefficient to load the same data every time.
-Instead the recommended pattern is to load these large data sets using a separate container instance bound to the user.
+Instead the recommended pattern is to load these large data sets using a separate job container instance bound to the user where it can then easily be cached.

 Technically this is done like this:
 1) The frontend makes a requests to the (primary) backend as usual.
-2) The data demanding endpoints in the primary backend proxies the request to a separate job container runnings its own server (also using `FastAPI` as framework), and returns the result to the frontend when the job container responds.
+2) The "data demanding endpoints" in the primary backend proxies the request to a separate job container runnings its own server (also using `FastAPI` as framework).
-3) If the user does not already have a job container bound to his user ID, the cloud infrastructure will spin it up (takes some seconds).
-The job container will have single-user scope and automtically stops when it has not seen any new requests for some time.
-Since the job container has lifetime and scope of a user session, the Python code can keep large data sets in memory for its lifetime.
+3) If the user does not already have a job container bound to her/his user ID, the cloud infrastructure will spin it up (takes some seconds).
+The job container will have single-user scope and automatically stop when it has not seen any new requests for some time.
+Since the job container has lifetime and scope of a user session, the Python code can keep large data sets in memory for its lifetime and be sure it is always the same user accessing it.

 On route level this is implemented like the following: